Many of you saw the comments made by Indiana Governor Mitch Daniels last

 results of broken families and broken values of responsibility, work, marriage,

-.
+and respect of others.
 Prisons are overflowing and government “relief”

 programs get traction often because of the breakdown of our social structure.
 If